 There are a few ways to get this done, each with its own pros and cons.
 In this guide we looked at the reasons to hide your IP address and the three best ways to do so.
 After looking at those pros and cons, we think the best way to reliably and safely hide your IP address is to use a quality VPN service.
 They can hide your IP address not only from the final destination, but from your ISP and anyone else monitoring your Internet connection.
 If you want the best safety, a VPN is the best way to go.

-If our analysis makes sense to you, check out our review of the best VPN services for 2020.
+If our analysis makes sense to you, check out our review of the best VPN services.

 This page was last updated on August 11, 2023.